Where to Stay in Porto, Portugal — A Guide to the Best Areas and Hotels

 Best hotels in Porto by type of traveler

-For those traveling alone, sharing a room in a hostel can be a good option.
-The Pilot Design Hostel is very well located – close to the Aliados metro station – the staff is very friendly and attentive and the atmosphere is welcoming, with several social areas that promote exchanges between travelers.
+Sharing a room in a hostel can be a good option for those traveling alone.
+The Pilot Design Hostel is very well located – close to the Aliados metro station – the staff is very friendly and attentive.
+The atmosphere is welcoming, with several social areas promoting exchanges between travelers.

-All the rooms have a closet under the bunk beds to store luggage, and the bathrooms are always clean and well maintained.
-Breakfast has many varieties but it is charged an extra cost.
+All the rooms have a closet under the bunk beds to store luggage, and the bathrooms are always clean and well-maintained.
+Breakfast has many varieties, but you are charged an extra cost.
 It is also good value for money.

 👉 Check out rates and availability on Booking.com